‘Weak, unacceptable’: Iranian MP slams Pezeshkian’s apology, urges clerics to appoint Supreme Leader soon - BusinessToday

 An Iranian lawmaker has sharply criticised President Masoud Pezeshkian over his televised apology to neighbouring countries, calling the remarks “weak, unprofessional, and unacceptable” and urging clerical authorities to move quickly to appoint Iran’s next Supreme Leader.

-In a post on X (formerly Twitter), the Iranian MP rebuked Pezeshkian’s comments made during a national address on March 7, arguing that the president’s tone undermined the country’s armed forces amid the ongoing regional conflict involving Iran, Israel and the United States.
+In a post on X (formerly Twitter), Hamid Rasai, a hardline cleric and lawmaker, rebuked Pezeshkian’s comments made during a national address on March 7, arguing that the president’s tone undermined the country’s armed forces amid the ongoing regional conflict involving Iran, Israel and the United States.

 “Mr. Pezeshkian!
 Your stance was astonishing, unprofessional, weak, and unacceptable,” the lawmaker wrote.
 “The armed forces did not act with ‘fire at will’ and without coordination, but rather carried out their reciprocal response based on deterrence policy, fulfilling their duty admirably.”